 How long do pool pumps last?

-This is a “how long is a piece of string?” type question.
+This is a “How long is a piece of string?” question.
 It depends on the type and quality of the pump, the amount it is used and how well the system is maintained.
 But a rough rule of thumb is that a pump can last for anything from 7 years to upwards of 12 years.
-I recently replaced my pump and as far as I can establish it was at least 12 years old.
+I recently replaced my pump; as far as I can tell, it was at least 12 years old.

 Can you run a pool pump with a cover on?